 R-22 refrigerant is still available and in use but it is gradually being phased out.
-Note that models that still use R-22 will not be banned but with the regulation in place, expect R-22 refrigerant price to rise.
+Note that models that still use R-22 will not be banned but with the regulation in place.
+However, expect R-22 refrigerant price to rise.
 Hence, having your air conditioning system recharged with R-22 may set you back by as much as $2000.
 Larger AC systems may also cost more to recharge since they will require more refrigerant.
 For cost-conscious homeowners, maintaining an older AC unit that steadily declines in energy efficiency is just not practical.
-Upgrading the central air conditioning unit may be a better option.
+Upgrading the central air conditioning unit is a better option.

 If you need help determining if your system needs an upgrade, call PFO Heating & Air Conditioning today.
 We offer a free assessment and provide an accurate cost analysis for your convenience.

-As mentioned above, after January 2020, R-22 refrigerant will no longer be produced.
+As mentioned above, after January 2020, R-22 refrigerant was no longer produced.
 Therefore, supplies will be limited.
 If your cooling system utilizes this refrigerant and you require a recharge, you will have two choices.
 You can either pay an astronomically high air conditioner repair bill or replace your old system with a new HVAC equipment.
 If your system is at least 15 years old, why not consider replacing it to enjoy lower prices?